TechnicJelle/BMUtils/README.md

 _Thanks to [@TBlueF](https://github.com/TBlueF) for contributing this function, and the funny name!_

-### Expand/Shrink a Shape ([Docs](https://technicjelle.com/BMUtils/com/technicjelle/ShapeExtensions.html))
+### Expand/Shrink a Shape ([Docs](https://technicjelle.com/BMUtils/com/technicjelle/BMUtils/ShapeExtensions.html))
-In the ShapeExtensions class, you can find multiple functions to expand or shrink a shape.\
+In the ShapeExtensions class, you can find multiple functions to expand or shrink a shape.
-Useful when you just created a shape through a Cheese, and you want to shrink it a little bit to prevent Z-fighting.
+Useful when you have just created a shape through a Cheese, and you want to shrink it a little bit to prevent [Z-fighting](https://en.wikipedia.org/wiki/Z-fighting).

 There are two kinds of expand/shrink functions: Rect, and Accurate.
 Both are useful in different situations.

-For shapes generated by a Cheese, I would recommend using the Rect functions, as they work more intuitively on the kind of rectangular shapes that Cheeses generate.\
+For shapes generated by a Cheese, I would recommend using the Rect functions, as they work more intuitively on the kind of rectangular shapes that Cheeses generate.
-For example, expanding a 16x16 square by 1 will result in a 18x18 shape, as each side is expanded by 1.
+For example, expanding a 16x16 square by 1 will result in an 18x18 shape, as each side is expanded by 1.

-For more complex, free-form shapes, like curves, arcs, ellipses, circles, etc., I would recommend using the Accurate functions, as they work more intuitively on those kinds of shapes.\
+For more complex, free-form shapes, like curves, arcs, ellipses, circles, etc., I would recommend using the Accurate functions, as they work more intuitively on those kinds of shapes.
 For example, expanding a circle with a radius of 8 by 1 will result in a circle with a radius of 9.

+#### Simple Scaling
 There are also some functions for scaling a shape.
-This is different from expanding/shrinking, as it will scale the whole shape relative to a single point, instead of from each separate edge/point of the shape itself.\
+This is different from expanding/shrinking, as it will scale the whole shape relative to a single point, instead of from each separate edge/point of the shape itself.
 You can see a comparison of the two in the following gifs:

 | Expand/Shrink                                             | Scale                                     |